Chapter 7 Law Enforcement Officers Killed and Assaulted (LEOKA)

 • Civilians

-We’ll look first at the number of employees that are civilian and that are sworn officers through examining Philadelphia in Figure 7.2.
+So now lets look at a local example: the Philadelphia Police Department as shown in Figure 7.3.
 The number of civilian employees has remained at a little under 1,000 employees from about 1970 through the end of our data, though declining very slightly since the middle 2000s.
-This is curious since the city’s population and crime trends have changed dramatically over this time and the ability of civilian employees to contribute has also changed, such as that they now have computers.44 In contrast, the number of police has changed far more than civilians, growing rapidly in the 1960s and 1970s to peaking at a little over 8,000 officers in the mid-1970s before declining substantially to the 6,000s. in the late-1980s.
-As with many agencies nationwide, the number of officers increased in the 1990s and then has decreased steadily in ensuing years.
+This is curious since the city’s population and crime trends have changed dramatically over this time and the ability of civilian employees to contribute has also changed, such as that they now have computers.59 In contrast, the number of police has changed far more than civilians, growing rapidly in the 1960s and 1970s to peaking at a little over 8,000 officers in the mid-1970s before declining substantially to the 6,000s. in the late-1980s.
+As with some larger agencies nationwide, the number of officers increased in the 1990s and then has decreased steadily in ensuing years.
 By recent years there are about as many officers as in the late-1980s, even though the city’s population has grown substantially since then.
+What stands out is that in 2020 there are zero sworn officers or civilians employees.
+By 2022 there are fewer sworn officers but more civilian employees than in 2020.
+2021 is simply due to Philly reporting zero employees in that year, though obviously this is not actually a reflection of reality.
+When looking at only one city like we do here it is glaringly obvious that there is a data issue.
+The problem is that when looking at aggregate data, like we do in Figure 7.2 it is much harder, without additional data cleaning steps, to determine what is a data error and what is a true change.

-The number of civilian employees and sworn officers in Philadelphia, 1960-2018
+The number of civilian employees and sworn officers in the Philadelphia Police Department, 1960-2023

 We can also look at the number of officers (or civilian employees) by gender.
-Figure 7.3 shows the percent of Philadelphia police officers by gender.
+Figure 7.4 shows the percent of Philadelphia police officers by gender while Figure ?? shows the number of officers.
 For the first decade of data all female officers (or civilians) were recorded as male, so that variable should be interpreted as “total officers” until 1971 when it is split into gender.
-Starting at basically 0% of officers in 1971, female officers grew until they made up about a quarter of officers in 2000 and then has declined slowly since then.
+Starting at basically 0% of officers in 1971, female officers grew until they made up about a quarter of officers in 2000 and then has declined slowly since then.60

 7.2.2 Officers killed

-The number of officers killed by felony and killed accidentally in Los Angeles, 1960-2018
+The number of officers killed by felony and killed accidentally in New York City, 1960-2023

-Figure 7.4: The number of officers killed by felony and killed accidentally in Los Angeles, 1960-2018
+Figure 7.5: The number of officers killed by felony and killed accidentally in New York City, 1960-2023

 7.2.3 Assaults by injury and weapon